 The film and its source book ("Goodbye Piccadilly, Farewell Leicester Square") were inspired by the real-life unsolved crimes of the serial killer known as "Jack the Stripper".
 Unlike in the story, the real killings (which terrified London in the early 1960s) mirrored elements of "Jack the Ripper", in that the killer attacked prostitutes and that the killings mysteriously stopped.

 Henry Mancini was originally hired to score the film.
 According to accounts, upon hearing the proposed score, Alfred Hitchcock yelled at Mancini: "If I had wanted Bernard Herrmann, I would have hired him!"
 Mancini was fired from the project.
 His recording of his main title to Frenzy is available on one of his compilation of film music excerpts.

 The role of Robert Rusk was originally offered to Michael Caine.
+He thought the character was disgusting and said "I don't want to be associated with the part."
 After Caine declined the role he later mentioned in his memoirs how Hitchcock completely ignored him when they met in a hotel a few years later.

 Midway through the film, there is a famous continuous shot in which the camera backs away from the door of Rusk's upper-floor apartment and descends the staircase, seemingly without a cut, to the ground level, out the building's front door, and then to the opposite side of the street.
 The interiors were shot with an overhead track in a studio, and there is an imperceptible cut as a man passes by the front door, carrying a sack of potatoes.
 This is subtly blended into a new shot of the camera pulling away from the building exterior that was actually used on location.